beastrc/hardhat-app1/README.md

 This task will execute the scripts in the `deploy` folder and save the contract deployments to disk.
 These deployments are supposed to be saved for example in a git repository.
 This way they can be accessed later.

-With the deployemnt saved, it allows you to deploy a contract only if changed were made.
+With the deployment saved, it allows you to deploy a contract only if changed were made.

 Deploy scripts (also called Deploy functions) can also perform aribtrary logic.